Learning with Instance-Dependent Label Noise: A Sample Sieve Approach: : COnfidence REgularized Sample Sieve

 \subsection{Confidence Regularized Sample Sieve}

-Intuitively, label noise misleads the training thus sieving corrupted samples out of datasets is beneficial.
+Intuitively, label noise misleads the training thus sieving corrupted examples out of datasets is beneficial.
 Furthermore, label noise introduces high variance during training even with the existence of $\ell_{\text{CR}}$ (discussed in Section \ref{sec:discussSieve}).
 Therefore, rather than accomplishing training solely with $\ell_{\text{CR}}$, we will first leverage its regularization power to design an efficient sample sieve.
-Similar to a general sieving process in physical words that compares the size of particles with the aperture of a sieve, we evaluate the ``size'' (quality, or a regularized loss) of samples and compare them with some to-be-specified thresholds, therefore the name sample sieve.
-In our formulation, the regularized loss $\ell(f(x_n), \tilde y_n) + \ell_{\text{CR}}(f(x_n))$ is employed to evaluate samples and $\alpha_n$ is used to specify thresholds.
+Similar to a general sieving process in physical words that compares the size of particles with the aperture of a sieve, we evaluate the ``size'' (quality, or a regularized loss) of examples and compare them with some to-be-specified thresholds, therefore the name sample sieve.
+In our formulation, the regularized loss $\ell(f(x_n), \tilde y_n) + \ell_{\text{CR}}(f(x_n))$ is employed to evaluate examples and $\alpha_n$ is used to specify thresholds.
 Specifically, we aim to solve the sample sieve problem in (\ref{Eq:phase1_prob}).

-The crucial components in (\ref{Eq:phase1_prob}) are: \squishlist \item $v_n \in \{0,1\}$ indicates whether sample $n$ is clean ($v_n = 1$) or not ($v_n = 0$); \item $\alpha_n$ (mimicking the aperture of a sieve) controls which sample should be sieved out; \item $\bar f$ is a copy of $f$ and does not contribute to the back-propagation. $\mathcal F$ is the search space of $f$. \squishend
+The crucial components in (\ref{Eq:phase1_prob}) are: \squishlist \item $v_n \in \{0,1\}$ indicates whether example $n$ is clean ($v_n = 1$) or not ($v_n = 0$); \item $\alpha_n$ (mimicking the aperture of a sieve) controls which example should be sieved out; \item $\bar f$ is a copy of $f$ and does not contribute to the back-propagation. $\mathcal F$ is the search space of $f$. \squishend